 The Tylenol murders convinced the government to make tampering with pill bottles illegal.

-In 1982, Chicago experienced a wave of unexplained deaths.
+In 1982, Chicago experienced a wave of unexplained deaths in a gruesome case that’s now known as the Tylenol Murders.

-Over the next few days, three other women died as well, their causes of death almost identical to the Janus family and Mary Kellerman.
+Over the next few days, three women died mysteriously, their causes of death almost identical to those in the Janus family and that of Mary Kellerman.

-Police soon realized the one thing that all seven deaths had in common.
-All of the victims had taken Tylenol capsules — two half-shells filled with powdered acetaminophen — shortly before their deaths, and they had all been poisoned with cyanide.
+Police soon realized the one thing that all seven deaths had in common: All of the victims had taken Tylenol capsules, two half-shells filled with powdered acetaminophen.
+But how could these painkillers have killed them?

 A long investigation revealed that the cyanide contamination had not come from within the manufacturer, Johnson & Johnson.
 Each of the contaminated bottles had come from different suppliers, but all had the same poison in them.
 Therefore, police could rule out sabotage from within Johnson & Johnson.